Not a day goes by when I don’t receive an email from a single mom who is starting to think about dating again, but doesn’t.

 I feel like a filthy whore for wanting a sex life.
 Doesn’t this set a bad example for my kids?

 No. Just: no, no, no, no, no!
 Your sexuality is key to your well-being as a woman, and therefor a mother.
-Listen to this podcast of my radio show to learn how to break through this shame.
+Listen to the podcast of my radio show to learn how to break through this shame.

 I met an awesome guy, but worry my kids will be traumatized if I introduce them too soon.
 When’s the right time?